kyamagu/matlab-bdb/README.md

     >> a = bdb.get(id, 'a');
     >> bdb.close(id);

-To use the database in multiple processes, open the database in the environment.
+To use a database in multiple processes, open the database in an environment.
 Note that you need to create an environment directory if not existing.
+This will improve concurrency support.

     >> mkdir('/path/to/test_db_env');
     >> id = bdb.open('test.db', '/path/to/test_db_env');